BalsRadu/football_analysis_project/README.md

 # Football Data Analysis

-Personal project for learning more about football data analysis
+Personal project for learning more about football data analysis.

 ## Installation